Exabyte-io/documentation/docs/workflows/templates/overview.md

 ## Important Concepts for Templating

 We review and explain the general concept of templating in computer science in [this page](concept.md).

+## Jinja Template Engine

-Here, we also introduce the basic templating syntax that we adopt.
+[Here](jinja-syntax.md), we also introduce the basic syntax of the templating language that we adopt.

 ## Exabyte Conventions